-Any affiliate can be a leader in project development and contributes to decision-making within the community.
-Unlike most corporations that implement a managerial "vertical approach" to governance (i.e., CEO instructs upper management, who then instruct lower management, who in turn guide employees), this OVN implements a "participatory and meritocratic approach" to governance.
+Any affiliate can be a leader and contributes to decision-making within the OVN.
+Unlike most corporations that implement a managerial "vertical approach" to governance (i.e., CEO instructs upper management, who then instruct lower management, who in turn guides workers), the OVN implements a "participatory and meritocratic approach to governance.
 No boss, no chaos!
 Open networks have their own mechanisms to make their processes deterministic.
-The idea is to add redundancy into the system, so that every important need can be addressed by multiple agents.
-This requires that the organization stays above the critical mass, so that the most important roles can be occupied with a high probability.
-If someone doesn't want or doesn't like to contribute to a process that is considered important by the community, someone else can respond favorably, with a high probability.
+The idea is to add redundancy into the system, so that every important need can be addressed by multiple agents with almost 100% probability, in effective time.
+This requires that the organization stays above the critical mass, to have always someone that can respond favorably to a task, with a high probability.
 This reduces the burden on community governance.
 We call that operating in the long tail mode.
 See the presentation no boss no chaos.

 We also use planning and coordination tools that help people orient themselves and figure out what to do and when.

-Projects that are below critical mass must use a heavier governance, rely on regular meetings and clear engagements from participants.
+Projects that operate below critical mass must use a heavier governance, rely on regular meetings and clear engagements from participants.

-Everyone has to buy food and to pay the rent (or mortgage) in our current economy.
-There are different ways you can generate revenue as an affiliate of this network.
+Almost everyone has to buy food in our current economy.
+There are different ways you can work sustainably as an affiliate of this OVN.
 If you need money fast, join an activity that is already generating revenue.
 You'll be paid according to the role you play and to the amount of effort you put in.
 You should also look at services, which are easy to implement and can pay very rapidly.
-You can always propose new services and find partners to deliver them.
-Second, you should look at product development projects and chose the ones that are close to maturity and with a good activity.
-You can join any project and take as much initiative as you want.
-You can always bring more people to work on a project if you want to accelerate the pace.
-If you can't wait before the product reaches the market, you can get creative and fund the development process through crowdfunding or other means.
-If you are more interested by the social value that the SENSORICA network creates (development of NRP-CAS, of new governance, of new methods and practices, offering free education, stimulating the local economy, the OVN model itself, etc.) you can apply for grants that will pay an activity related to the development of this network and its model.
-See more on the Grant writing page.
+You should also look at product development projects and chose the ones that are active and close to maturity.
+You can join any project and take as much initiative as you want, even bring more people with you to accelerate the pace.
+Get creative and fund the development of a project using crowdfunding or other means.
+If you are more interested in social value, you can apply for grants that will pay your contributions.
+See more on grant writing here.

 These are just a few options.
 There is a lot of potential within the network and you can take a lot of initiative.
 The best thing is to ask other affiliates for help.